BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Gargantuan", :Steelix, 1], "Dragon's Den")

 This guy is bulkier than normal: the 3252 EV's in HP is not a typo.
 A move like Endeavor can help solve that problem if you are really stuck here.
+Alternatively, Subzero Slammer transforms the field into Cave, where you can use Earthquake twice to end the fight.

 Once you beat it, the path to Saphira will open.
 Time for our eighteenth and final gym battle!